Configuration Reference

 The last character of this format will be interpreted as the final delimiter of the formatted performance variables to the rest of the record.

-The following log record attributes are defined additionally by this format specifier:
+The following log record placeholders are defined additionally by this format specifier:

 Description